 Hackers use psychological tricks, telling their victims heart-rending stories, putting them under time pressure or intimidating them with authoritarian behavior.
-As communication channels they use not only e-mail but also faxes, personal conversations or phone calls (vishing).
-Security specialist Chris Kirsch demonstrated an example of a successful telephone attack in a video, reconstructing a phone call with a genuine company, which won him a social engineering competition at the 2015 DEF CON hacker conference.
+As communication channels they use not only email but also faxes, personal conversations or phone calls (vishing).
+Security specialist Chris Kirsch demonstrated an example of a successful telephone attack in a video by reconstructing a phone call with a genuine company, which won him a social engineering competition at the 2015 DEF CON hacker conference.

 Facebook a Data Source for Human Hacking

 The more detail the attacker has unearthed about his victim(s) beforehand, the greater the likelihood that the hack will be a success.
-For example, in two studies German security researchers sent e-mails with similar contents and a link to students in 2014 and 2017.
+For example, in two studies in 2014 and 2017, German security researchers sent emails with a link and similar content to students.
 The only difference was the salutation.
-Fifty-six percent of the recipients of personalized e-mails clicked on the link; only 20 percent who received non-personalized e-mails clicked on it.
-Thanks to social media like Facebook and Twitter, social engineering attacks can be targeted much more easily and more precisely today than in the past.
+In the case of personalized emails, 56 percent of recipients clicked on the link, and only 20 percent of the non-personalized emails.
+Thanks to social media like Facebook and Twitter, social engineering attacks today can be targeted much easier and more precisely than before.

-Social engineering also works without personal contact between hacker and victim, however.
+However, social engineering also works without personal contact between hacker and victim, however.
 By USB stick, for example.
-When, in an April 2015 test, researchers around the Google security expert Elie Bursztein dropped 300 USB flash drives on the campus of the University of Illinois Urbana-Champaign, 48 percent of them were picked up and the files on them opened.
-Hackers can also search trash cans (a practice known as dumpster diving) for sensitive data like written-down passwords or shadow employees with special access authorizations: This practice is called tailgating or piggybacking and unauthorized persons can sneak onto corporate premises this way.
+When researchers around the Google security expert Elie Bursztein dropped 300 USB flash drives on the campus of the University of Illinois Urbana-Champaign in April 2015 as a test, 48 percent of them were picked up and the files on them opened.
+Hackers can also search trash cans (a practice known as dumpster diving) for sensitive data like written-down passwords or shadow employees with special access authorizations: This practice is called tailgating or piggybacking allowing unauthorized persons to sneak onto corporate premises.

-Technical IT security is not much use when company employees fail to recognize social engineering attacks, so the most important countermeasure is to hold employee training sessions, at which typical hacker tricks are explained and the way to behave in these situations is practiced.
-One-off sessions are no help, the BSI warns, recommending regular refresher courses.
-Yet in 2017, according to Loudhouse, only one in two companies around the world had security issues on the further training agenda.
+IT security is not much of use when employees fail to recognize social engineering attacks The most important measure is therefore employee training to explain the typical tricks of the hackers and to practice the behavior in appropriate situations.
+One-off sessions are no help, warns the German Federal Office for Information Security (BSI), and recommends regular refresher courses.
+However, according to Loudhouse, only around one in two companies in the world saw safety issues on the training agenda in 2017.